AyrtonStout/Bamboo/README.txt

 Changelog-

 v0.35
--Turn prediction now hides itself after combat is over and xp is being awarded -Floating combat text is now properly aligned to all actors -Trimmed crab's transparent pixels and fixed its dimensions
+-Turn prediction now hides itself after combat is over when xp is being awarded -Floating combat text is now properly aligned to all actors -Trimmed crab's transparent pixels and fixed its dimensions -Turn prediction now has a color coded border around the actor's turn indicators -Targetting arrows are now more intelligent at finding their target -A placeholder background is now in use because I got sick of staring at grey +This makes seeing the floating damage text somewhat difficult for the time being (sacrifices had to be made)

 v0.34
 -Enemies now fight back, though are limited to attacking the first party member